 Not just an individual insurance company but all insurance companies.

-The practice manager claimed there were many invoices unpaid by insurance companies 3 months after the consultation or episode date.
+More specifically or so the surgeon’s practice manager claimed, there were many invoices unpaid by insurance companies 3 months after the consultation or episode date.

 This was all the fault of the insurance companies who simply do not want to pay.

 To be clear this was not the surgeons complaining the fee had been reduced or was incorrect.